 I often wonder, did Amir Khan know?
-His friends and he would prance around “Dil Chahta Hain” (loosely translated, This is what my heart longs for) on the long sandy stretches of ethereal Goa beaches, and the nation’s youth would follow!
+His friends and he would prance around “Dil Chahta Hain” (loosely translated from Hindi, What my heart longs for) on the long sandy stretches of ethereal Goa beaches, and the nation’s youth would follow soon after!

-The Russians and others of counterculture enthusiasts will be pushed away to the distant coasts of North Goa.
-Trance parties making a man trip to his past and future will become utopic.
-The flea markets will replace soviet made radios and camera for silver trinkets and what not!
-Arabian Sea will bury deep all the secrets of Goa!
+The Russians and others of counterculture enthusiasts were pushed away to the distant coasts of North Goa.
+Trance parties making a man trip to his past and future would become utopic.
+The Goan flea markets would replace Soviet made radios and camera for silver trinkets, souvenirs and what not!
+Arabian Sea will bury deep all the secrets of the old Goa!

-I visited Goa on the August holidays of Indian independence in 2017 amidst incessant rains.
+Once, I visited Goa on the August holidays of Indian independence in 2017 amidst incessant rains.
 That was monsoon at her peak in Goa!
 The land was laden with lush green foliage.
-It felt like the rest of India came to spend an extended vacation in Goa.
+It felt like the rest of India had came to spend that monsoon weekend in Goa!
 Monsoon was on full swing with waves hissing like a mythical creature.
 It’s valor and wrath scared most of the tourists.
 We stayed put on the beach most of the time!
 A coastguard sitting close by kept watch on us, lest we venture into the water.
 We did not.

 Crowd in Baga beach reminded me of a usual Ashtami Durgapuja night from Kolkata!
 But only in a more distressing manner.
 Sea waves made it to my sight once in a while, playing peekaboo with millions of human heads.

 Like every other state in India, Goa’s history has witnessed the rise and fall of many kingdoms.
-From ancient epitaph for Parashuram in Mahabharat to Portuguese colonists of century bygone, hymn for then Gomantak, now Goa never stopped.
+From ancient epitaph for Parashuram in Mahabharat to Portuguese colonists of the century bygone, praising hymns for then Gomantak, now Goa never stopped.
 For an enthusiast in cultural travel, exploring these little known layers of Goa is an immensely rewarding experience.

 Set Sail on a Cruise to Goa